igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 # Acknowledgements

-The authors would like to thank the QUIC WG for their contributions, Christian Huitema for implementing Q and L bits in his picoquic stack and Ike Kunze for providing constructive reviews and helpful suggestions.
+The authors would like to thank the QUIC WG for their contributions, Christian Huitema for implementing Q and L bits in his picoquic stack, and Ike Kunze for providing constructive reviews and helpful suggestions.